-Payroll is a complex and time-consuming operation at the best of times, but with the new system of PAYE Modernisation, it’s easy to understand why many employers feel challenged by the transition which came into effect on 1st January, 2019.
-In fact, now is the ideal time to consider Payroll Outsourcing in order to successfully navigate the challenges of this complex new system.
+Payroll is a complex and time-consuming operation at the best of times.
+Moreover, with the new system of PAYE Modernisation, it’s easy to understand why many employers feel challenged by the transition which came into effect on 1st January, 2019.
+In fact, now is the ideal time to consider Payroll Outsourcing in order to ensure that your company is compliant with this complex new PAYE system.
 PAYE Modernisation is a “real time” payroll reporting (RTR) system and involves the most significant change in payroll processing since the 1960’s.

-Many companies dismiss the idea of outsourcing payroll as they feel that it will prove very expensive however payroll outsourcing costs per employee often work out considerably less expensive than employing a full-time payroll operator. odonnell+co’s payroll outsourcing service provides seamless integration and compliance with the new PAYE requirements and includes the following benefits:
+Many companies dismiss the idea of outsourcing payroll as they feel that it will prove very expensive.
+However payroll outsourcing costs per employee often work out considerably less expensive than employing a full-time payroll operator. odonnell+co’s payroll outsourcing service provides seamless integration and compliance with the new PAYE requirements.
+Most importantly, our service includes the following benefits:

 Contact us today to find out how our outsourced payroll solutions can benefit your company.